jbpros/cucumber-fp/README.md

     Then('a third step', (ctx) => ({ ...ctx, c: 3 }))

 A context (`ctx`) is expected to be returned from every step and is passed to the next as the first parameter, followed by the regular step parameters inferred from the Cucumber expression or regular expression.

-A callback API is also available:
+The context is used to store and share state between steps.
+In other words, it replaces the usual [World](https://github.com/cucumber/cucumber-js/blob/master/docs/support_files/world.md) instance used in regular Cucumber steps.

+Promises are supported:

+    Given('a step', async (ctx) => {
+      await someAsyncFunction(ctx.someState)
+      return { ...ctx, a: 1 }
+    })

+And old-school callbacks are also supported:

     const { withCallbacks: { Given, When, Then, defineStep } } = withContext({ a: 0 })